robjhyndman/ctv-TimeSeries/README.md

 -   The [biopara](http://cran.rstudio.com/web/packages/biopara/index.html) package by Lazar and Schoenfeld offers socket-based parallel execution with some support for load-balancing and fault-tolerance.
 -   The [foreach](http://cran.rstudio.com/web/packages/foreach/index.html) package allows general iteration over elements in a collection without the use of an explicit loop counter.
 Using foreach without side effects also facilitates executing the loop in parallel which is possible via the [doMC](http://cran.rstudio.com/web/packages/doMC/index.html) (using parallel/multicore on single workstations), [doSNOW](http://cran.rstudio.com/web/packages/doSNOW/index.html) (using [snow](http://cran.rstudio.com/web/packages/snow/index.html), see above), [doMPI](http://cran.rstudio.com/web/packages/doMPI/index.html) (using [Rmpi](http://cran.rstudio.com/web/packages/Rmpi/index.html)) packages and [doRedis](http://cran.rstudio.com/web/packages/doRedis/index.html) (using [rredis](http://cran.rstudio.com/web/packages/rredis/index.html)) packages.
 -   The [bigrf](http://cran.rstudio.com/web/packages/bigrf/index.html) package provides a Random Forests implementation with support for parellel execution and large memory.
+-   The [Rborist](http://cran.rstudio.com/web/packages/Rborist/index.html) package employs OpenMP pragmas to exploit predictor-level parallelism in the Random Forest algorithm which promotes efficient use of multicore hardware in restaging data and in determining splitting criteria, both of which are performance bottlenecks in the algorithm.

 **Parallel computing: Implicit parallelism**